-When you want to know how the U.S. economy is doing, you look at “The Dow.”
-It’s the poster boy of financial metrics.
-The Dow’s up-or-down fluctuations are reported by not just investment nerds, but mainstream news outlets as well.
+When you want to know how the U.S. economy is doing, a major component to look at is the movement of the Dow Jones Industrial Average, otherwise known as the Dow.
+It’s one of the poster boys of financial metrics.
+The Dow’s up or down fluctuations are reported not only by investment nerds, but by mainstream news outlets as well.

-What Is the Dow Jones Industrial Average?
+What Is the Dow?

-There are currently over 2,300 companies being bought and sold on the NYSE alone.
-The companies operate across the spectrum of industries and each face their own challenges and opportunities.
-While some boom, others face hard times, therefore it’s difficult to glean any information about the state of our economy based on the performance of one company.
+These companies routinely trade over 3 billion shares worth of volume on a daily basis.
+While some boom, others face hard times.
+Therefore, it’s difficult to glean any information about the state of our economy based on the performance of one company.

 Unlike the latter part of the 19th century, the stocks that comprise the Dow are not all heavy industrial companies.
 The fact that we still refer to it as the Dow Jones Industrial Average is simply an homage to its roots.
-However, there are several other, more industry-specific indices that are used as performance indicators for certain sectors of the economy like utilities, transportation and software.
+However, there are several other, more industry-specific indices that are used as performance indicators for certain sectors of the economy, like utilities, transportation and software.

 How Is It Calculated and What Does It Mean?

-The stock prices of these companies are added together and then divided by what is referred to as the “Dow Divisor.”
-The Dow Divisor attempts to account for things like stock splits that would change the price of a component stock and fundamentally change the value of the index of itself.
+The stock prices of these companies are added together and then divided by what’s referred to as the “Dow Divisor.”
+The Dow Divisor attempts to account for things like stock splits that would change the price of a component stock and fundamentally change the value of the index itself.
 Think about it: A stock split halves the value of a stock, but you get twice the amount of stock.
 It’s not that the value of the company fell by 50%.

 If these companies do well, the Dow goes up.
 If the results are mixed, it stays flat.
 If these companies are having a rough time, the Dow falls.
 If the largest companies representing a mix of industries are having good or bad days, it’s not a difficult assumption to make that smaller companies within that industry are probably faring the same.

-Criticisms of the Dow Jones Industrial Average
+Criticisms of the Dow

 There’s a reason why the Dow is still around over 130 years after it was created.
 But it’s not without its criticisms.